CodeLionX/dODo/doc/minutes/2019-06-18_seminar_meeting.md

 - for the final presentation: change speaker roles (start / end)
 - Slides, Q&A and Presentation all perfect!

+## System Coordinator

+- we do not need the `SystemCoordinator` actor anymore
+- downing and time measurement responsibility is taken over by master actor
+- actual evaluation time measurements will be taken with external tools

+## Downing Protocol

+- Each master actor has to decide if the system finished all work.
+- Start downing protocol when
+  - no worker processes any items (empty pending candidate queue)
+  - empty local work queue
+  - work stealing reveals that other nodes have no work as well
+- Downing protocol (voting):
+  - tbd
+- If cluster decides on algorithm finished: each master stops all actors in his own actor system (so reaper can terminate the system)

 ## Next Tasks

 | Who?  | Until when?   | What? |